 6. Explore Sea Life Brighton

-Did you know that the building hosting Sea Life Brighton is the oldest operating aquarium in the world?
+Did you know that the building hosting Sea Life Brighton is the world’s oldest operating aquarium?
 The Brighton aquarium opened to the public in 1872 and has been the venue for many events and exhibitions ever since.

-One of the most emblematic features of the interior is the Victorian Arcade, a majestique corridor, lit up by a panoply of colors that will sweep you off your feet.
+One of the most emblematic features of the interior is the Victorian Arcade and a majestic corridor.
 Here you can explore the magic of marine life, participate in feeding demonstrations or hop on a glass bottom boat.

 If you have some extra money, be sure to add the aquarium to your list of cool things to do in Brighton.
 You can find Sea Life Brighton right next to Brighton Pier, so there’s no need to spend extra cash on transportation.